stephenfreund/flowco/README.md

 flowco /tmp/example
 ```

-The first time you run, it may take 15-20 seconds to bring up the web page properly due to a timing issue
+The first time you run, it may take 15-20 seconds to bring up the web page.
-with the libraries.
 It should launch more quickly after that.
+Flowco will intially open a `welcome.flowco` graph.
+Follow the instructions in the right-hand panel to get started.
+Then proceed through the numbered tutorials to experiment with additional features.

 Use `-v` to turn on logging.